The Shallows (film): Production

 Initially, Louis Leterrier was to direct, though he dropped out in June 2015, leading to Jaume Collet-Serra being considered for the job.
 Collet-Serra viewed the movie as one about survival and noted "this isn't a creature movie".
 Likewise from the very beginning Collet-Serra decided not to place an emphasis on gore.
 Blake Lively joined the cast in August 2015.
 Lively was partly inspired by her husband Ryan Reynolds's work in the similarly minimalist film Buried, stating "that was one of the reasons why I wanted to take on this movie so much, because I know how tough that was for him and how rewarding it was."

 For the seagull character of Steven Seagull, the usage of both CGI and a puppet was considered based on the belief that it would be inordinately hard to train such a bird to act.
 This "horrified" both producers, Matti Leshem and Lynn Harris, who wanted to work with an actual animal.
-While scouting for location in Australia, Lively was able to feed a group of seagulls, at which point it was realized that it would be possible to use them for production.
+While scouting for a location in Australia, Lively was able to feed a group of seagulls, at which point it was realized that it would be possible to use them for production.
 The initial script featured Lively talking to the bird much more, and likewise, scenes featuring such an interaction were shot.
 However, in the end, Collet-Serra decided on a less-is-more approach, noting that "...we didn't want her to be like Snow White talking to animals.
 When you see her predicament, you get it.
 You don't need her to explain everything to a seagull!"